WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     ~~~

 In the same way as above, you can add two other important constants to the *R* environment file:
-  - a common shared location for the packages to be stored.
+  - as we've already noticed earlierone note of caution is how packages are installed, if you don't want to end up with lots of duplications, different versions and incompatibility.
+To overcome this situation, we define a common shared location for the packages to be stored.
 The line to add in the configuration file is the following:
     ~~~
     R_LIBS_USER = '/usr/local/share/public/R_library'
     ~~~